 IMPORTANT: If this system has partitions, repeat any steps that modify 'p0' for each partition.
 Multipath must be enabled everywhere or nowhere; enabling it on only part of the system causes problems.

-1. Enable and start the multipath daemon now on each SMW in the HA cluster (active and passive).
+1. Start the multipath daemon now on each SMW in the HA cluster (active and passive).

 '''

-smw1# systemctl enable multipathd

 smw1# systemctl start multipathd

-smw2# systemctl enable multipathd

 smw2# systemctl start multipathd

 '''